NCSU-App-Development-Club/ncsuguessr/README.md

 - Test your knowledge of the campus layout.
 - Contribute photos to be featured in future puzzles.

+## Game Rules

+- Each day, you'll be shown a random location from the NC State campus.
+- Guess the correct location by placing a marker on the map.
+- Earn points based on accuracy—the closer your guess, the higher your score.

 ## Prerequisites

-Before you begin, ensure you have the following installed:
+Before you begin developing, ensure you have the following installed:

 - [Visual Studio Code](https://code.visualstudio.com/)
 - [Node.js](https://nodejs.org/en)